John Hall (RAF officer)

 John Hall, (25 December 1921 – 5 January 2004) was a British barrister and flying ace who served in the Royal Air Force (RAF) during the Second World War.
 He is credited with having shot down eight aircraft.

 Born in Oxford, Hall was studying in France at the time of the outbreak of the Second World War.
 Returning to the United Kingdom, he joined the RAF in August 1940.
 Following the completion of his training, in January 1942 he was posted to No. 85 Squadron where he flew the Douglas A-20 Havoc night fighter for several months.
 He then performed instructing duties for a time before joining No. 488 Squadron, another night fighter unit.
 Flying the De Havilland Mosquito heavy fighter, he achieved several aerial victories from January 1944 through to March 1945.

-Returning to civilian life after the war, he studied law and then became a barrister, establishing his own legal practice.
+Returning to civilian life after the war, he studied law and then became a barrister, establishing his own legal practice at the Bar.
 He was a prominent lawyer, becoming a Queen's Counsel in 1967 and later advising the financial services industry.
 He died in January 2004, aged 82.

 Early life

 John Anthony Sanderson Hall was born on 25 December 1921 at Oxford, in England.
 His father was William Glenvil Hall, the member of parliament for Colne Valley and a future member of the post-war Labour government.
-He was educated at a Quaker public school, Leighton Park School, and later studied at the Sorbonne in Paris.
+He was educated at the Quaker Leighton Park School, and later studied at the Sorbonne in Paris and Cambridge University.